mohilbajaj2002/Carvana-Image-Segmentation/README.md

 ### Carvana Image Segmentation Challenge ###

 This project attempts to tackle the Image Segmentation challenge posted on Kaggle by Carvana.
 For the purpose of this project, three architectures were chosen, U-Net, DeepLabV3+ and MobileNetV2.
 U-Net was chosen due to its popularity among the data science community for this type of task.
 DeepLabV3+, which is Google's state of the art architecture for semantic image segmentation task at the time of the project was also explored.
-Finally, a smaller and faster architecture suitable for mobile devices, MobileNetV2 was looked into.
+Finally, a smaller and faster architecture suitable for mobile devices, MobileNetV2 was looked into as well.

 # Dataset #